atsign-foundation/noports/systemd/README.md

 The `sshnpd.service` files should be placed in `/etc/systemd/system` (as root).

-Modify the `sshnpd.service` unit to use the appropriate sender and target atSigns.
+Modify the `sshnpd.service` unit to use the appropriate host and client atSigns.
 (The boilerplate uses @deviceatsign @manageratsign).
+Also change the username and make sure that username running sshnpd has the .atkeys file in place at '~/.atsign/keys'.

 Then: